effofxprime/CosmosEcosystemCalendar2023/README.md

 # CosmosEcosystemCalendar2023
-This project will attempt to recruit other Validators to create a limited edition Cosmos Ecosystem Validator Calendar!
+This project will attempt to recruit other Validators from any CosmosSDK chain, to create a limited edition Cosmos Ecosystem Validator Calendar!
 When finalized, the calendar will be mintable on Stargaze.

 The end goal would be to produce a printable asset to have a physical calendar for display within your home.